BirbEXE/rfm9_w/README.md

 ## Running the code

 Once you have the board prepared, you have to decide whether you want to test it as a reciever, or a transmitter.

+if you're using it as a reciever, run `python reciever.py`

+This will display any recieved transmissions

+if you're using it as a transmitter, run `python transmitter.py`

+this will start the flask server, which can be accessed in a web browser, on your Pi's local IP

+any text inputted and sent via the flask server will be transmitted through the LoRa board

 ## Contributing